beast-dev/doc/tutorials/howtos/tracer_convergence.md

 Warren, D. L, Geneva, A. J., Lanfear, R. (2017) RWTY (R We There Yet): an R package for examining convergence of Bayesian phylogenetic analyses.
 Mol.
 Biol.
 Evol.
 34(4):1016-1020.

 Hong, S. L., Dellicour, S., Vrancken, B., Suchard, M. A., Pyne, M. T., Hillyard, D. R., Lemey, P., Baele, G. (2020) In search of covariates of HIV-1 subtype B spread in the United States - A cautionary tale of large-scale Bayesian phylogeography.
 Viruses 12(2), 182.

+Magee, A., Karcher, M., Matsen IV, F. A., and Minin, V. (2024) How trustworthy is your tree?
+Bayesian phylogenetic effective sample size through the lens of Monte Carlo error.
+Bayesian Analysis, 19(2), 565-593.

+Brusselmans, M., Carvalho, L. M., Hong, S. L., Gao, J., Matsen IV, F. A., Rambaut, A., Lemey, P., Suchard, M. A., Dudas, G., and Baele, G. (2024) On the importance of assessing topological convergence in Bayesian phylogenetic inference.
+Virus Evol.
+10(1): veae081.

+Gao, J., Brusselmans, M., Carvalho, L. M., Suchard, M. A., Baele, G., and Matsen IV, F. A. (2026) Biological causes and impacts of rugged tree landscapes in phylodynamic inference.
+Proc.
+Natl.
+Acad.
+Sci.
+USA, 123(2), e2510938123.

 {% include links.html %}